OpenAI (PII Redaction Guardrails)

 The script runs two scenarios:

-- Allow: internal, no PII → model permitted → within budget → region US → OpenAI call proceeds.
+- Allow: internal, no PII → model permitted → within budget → region US or EU → OpenAI call proceeds.

-- Deny: PII detected (email, SSN) → classification “internal” → blocked with reason.
+- Deny: PII detected (email, SSN, secrets, etc.) → classification “internal” → blocked with reason.

 Extend with a redaction scenario by, for example, setting purpose="redaction" and adjusting the policy to allow PII only for redaction workflows.